bharatbalothia/wcelab-OMT/User_Journey.md

 User is running Order Migration Tool first time with the intent to migration all closed orders and shipments from source to target using one migration server and one JVM.

 1. The user reviews the ```./config/source/source.properties``` to confirm the start date is before the oldest orders and shipments in source system.
-1. In this case, the migration configuration user has already configured proper parameters for source and target.
+2. In this case, the migration configuration user has already configured proper parameters for source and target.
 The user executes the migration with ```./oms-migration.sh orderandshipment```.
 This instructs Order Migration Tool to:

-	1.
-	2. Start Derby Network Server if it is not running
+	1. Start Derby Network Server if it is not running
-	3. List and retrieve orders from source system
+	2. List and retrieve orders from source system
-	4. Import orders into target system
+	3. Import orders into target system
-	5. List and retrieve shipments from source system
+	4. List and retrieve shipments from source system
-	6. Import shipments into target system
+	5. Import shipments into target system
-	7. Exit the JVM once all orders and shipments are processed (success or fail) by createts
+	6. Exit the JVM once all orders and shipments are processed (success or fail) by createts
-	8. The Derby Network Server will still be running after JVM exist to allow reporting and analysis.
+	7. The Derby Network Server will still be running after JVM exist to allow reporting and analysis.
 The user can stop the Derby Network Server manually.

 ### Epic 4?
 Run migration after initial migration (//TODO: link to Epic)

 User is running Order Migration Tool after previous run or runs.
 User's intent is to migration newly closed orders and shipments from source to target using one migration server and one JVM.

 1. The user reviews the ```./config/source``` and ```./config/target``` to confirm parameters are valid to the user's intented migration.
-1. The user executes the migration with ```./oms-migration.sh orderandshipment```.
+2. The user executes the migration with ```./oms-migration.sh orderandshipment```.
 This instructs Order Migration Tool to:
-	1. Start Derby Network Server if it is not running.
-The database folder in ```./data/omt``` should already exist.
-	2. List and retrieve orders from source system
-	3. Skip successfully imported orders base on Derby DB and import new ones into target system
-	4. List and retrieve shipments from source system
-	5. Skip successfully imported shipments base on Derby DB and import new ones into target system
+	1. Skip successfully imported orders/shipments base on Derby DB and import new ones into target system.
-	6. Exit the JVM once all orders and shipments are processed (success or fail) by createts
-	7. The Derby Network Server will still be running after JVM exist to allow reporting and analysis.
-The user can stop the Derby Network Server manually.

 ### Epic 5?
-Run migration for only orders after initial migraiton (//TODO: link to Epic)
+Run migration for only orders or only shipments after initial migraiton (//TODO: link to Epic)

 User is running Order Migration Tool after previous run or runs.
 User's intent is to migration newly closed orders (only orders) from source to target using one migration server and one JVM.

 1. The user reviews the ```./config/source``` and ```./config/target``` to confirm parameters are valid to the user's intented migration.
-2. The user executes the migration with ```./oms-migration.sh order```.This instructs Order Migration Tool to:
+2. The user executes the migration with ```./oms-migration.sh order``` for orders and  ```./oms-migration.sh shipment``` for shipmens.This instructs Order Migration Tool to:
-	1. Start Derby Network Server if it is not running.
-The database folder in ```./data/omt``` should already exist.
-	2. List and retrieve orders from source system
-	3. Skip successfully imported orders base on Derby DB and import new ones into target system
+	1. Skip successfully imported orders / import shipments base on Derby DB and import new ones into target system.
-	4. Exit the JVM once all orders are processed (success or fail) by createts
-	5. The Derby Network Server will still be running after JVM exist to allow reporting and analysis.
-The user can stop the Derby Network Server manually.

 ### Epic 6?
-Run migration for only shipments after initial migraiton (//TODO: link to Epic)

-User is running Order Migration Tool after previous run or runs.
-User's intent is to migration newly closed orders (only orders) from source to target using one migration server and one JVM.

-1. The user reviews the ```./config/source``` and ```./config/target``` to confirm parameters are valid to the user's intented migration.
-2. The user executes the migration with ```./oms-migration.sh shipment```.This instructs Order Migration Tool to:
-	1. Start Derby Network Server if it is not running.
-The database folder in ```./data/omt``` should already exist.
-	2. List and retrieve shipments from source system
-	3. Skip successfully imported shipments base on Derby DB and import new ones into target system
-	4. Exit the JVM once all shipments are processed (success or fail) by createts
-	5. The Derby Network Server will still be running after JVM exist to allow reporting and analysis.
-The user can stop the Derby Network Server manually.

-### Epic 7?
 Redo all orders and shipments that was loaded into target yesterday or a date-range (//TODO: link to Epic)

 User is running Order Migration Tool after previous run or runs.
 User's intent is to re-migrate the orders and shipments loaded for a set of orders/shipments using one migration server and one JVM.

 1. The user reviews the ```./config/source``` and ```./config/target``` to confirm parameters are valid to the user's intented migration.
-2. In Derby BD, Filter the list of Order/Shipment for a target date and modify the records for the set of orders/shipments with IS_IMPORT_SUCCESS to NULL.
+2. In Derby BD, Filter the list of Order/Shipment for a target date and modify the records for the set of orders/shipments with IMPORTED_TS to NULL.
 3. The user executes the migration with  ```./oms-migration.sh redo``` This instructs Order Migration Tool to:
 	1. Start Derby Network Server if it is not running.
 The database folder in ```./data/omt``` should already exist.
 	2. Retrieve orders from source system